Call for Multimedia Grand Challenge Solutions

 Important note for the authors: The official publication date is the date the proceedings are made available in the ACM Digital Library.
 This date may be up to two weeks prior to the first day of the conference.
 The official publication date affects the deadline for any patent filings related to published work.

 The submissions (max 4 pages) should be formatted according to ACM Multimedia formatting guidelines.
 Multimedia Grand Challenge reviewing is double-blind so authors shouldn’t reveal their identity in the paper.
 The finalists will be selected by a committee consisting of academia and industry representatives, based on novelty, presentation, scientific interest of the approaches, and for the evaluation-based challenges, on the performance against the task.

-Accepted submissions will be published in the conference proceedings, and will be presented in a special event during the ACM Multimedia 2014 conference in Orlando, Florida, USA.
+Accepted submissions will be published in the conference proceedings, and will be presented in a special event during the ACM Multimedia 2015 conference.
 At the conference, finalists will be requested to introduce their solutions, give a quick demo, and take questions from the judges and the audience.